oxdjww/oxdjww.github.io/index.md

 <img class="profile-picture" src="oxdjww.jpg">

 Hi!
-I'm oxdjww
+I'm JungTae Kwon, oxdjww
 <br>
-I am a undergraduate at Soongil University of Department of Software Engineering. <br>
+I am a undergraduate at Soongsil University of Department of Software Engineering. <br>
 (currently taking a temporary leave of absence from the school)

 <br>

 ## Interest in..